KlausLoeffelmann/NetControlDesigners/README.md

 should result in what UserControl to render), we have to deal with two different
 processes: The Visual Studio Process runs in .NET Framework.
-But the actual control, which we are showing the custom UI for, runs in the dedicated .NET server process: If you target .NET Core 3.1, it runs .NET Core 3.1, if you target 6.0, it runs 6.0 and so on.
-That’s necessary, because you need the types only .NET knows about.
+But the actual control, which we are showing the custom UI for, runs in the dedicated .NET server process: If you target .NET Core 3.1, it hosts .NET Core 3.1, if you target 6.0, it hosts 6.0, and so on.
+That’s necessary, because you need types only the specific version of .NET knows about.
 The Visual Studio .NET Framework based client process is simply not able to deal with all the new .NET types.
-It simply doesn’t know them.
-So, from that fact arises the actual challenge: Since the Control Designer’s dialogs are therefore also running in the context of .NET Framework, it cannot simply search for the types (in our example neither both the items to bind and the resulting UserControl types) it is supposed to offer the user in that dialog.
-Rather, the .NET Framework part of the type editor needs to ask the .NET Process for those types, and then it needs to use helper transport classes to get those types cross-process back to the Framework based Visual Studio process.
+It doesn’t know them.
+So, from that fact arises the actual challenge: Since the Control Designer’s dialogs are also running in the context of .NET Framework, it cannot simply search for the types (in our example neither both the items to bind and the resulting UserControl types) it is supposed to offer the user in that dialog.
+Rather, the .NET Framework part of the type editor needs to ask the .NET Process for those types, and then it uses helper transport classes to get those types cross-process back to the Framework based Visual Studio process.
 It can now process the user’s input and send the results back to the server process.
-And yes, that’s a change from the previous .NET Framework-only Control Designers, and it involves indeed some rewriting of the Designer Code, but only if there *is* an actual UI which needs to be shown on top of the UI that is presented in the context of your actual control.
+And yes, that’s a change from the previous .NET Framework-only Control Designers, and it involves indeed some refactoring of the design time code, but only if there *is* an actual UI which needs to be shown on top of the UI that is presented in the context of your actual control.
 Here is what that means
 exactly:

--   If you just have an UI, which is based on a type-converter and therefore shown in the context of the Property grid (like Enums or dedicated items to show in a property grid’s property grid cell ComboBox), you are good to go as your current Control Designer are.
+-   If you just have a UI, which is based on a type-converter and therefore shown in the context of the Property grid (like Enums or dedicated items to show in a property grid’s property grid cell ComboBox), your UI will be supported by the new designer model out of the box.

--   If you have an UI, which is part of the control (like custom painted adorners or Action Lists), then you would need to write your control library against the WinForms Designer SDK, but you don’t need to roundtrip data to the Server process.
+-   If you have a UI, which is part of the control (like custom painted adorners or Action Lists), then you would need to write your control library against the WinForms Designer SDK, but you don’t need to roundtrip data to the Server process.
 Everything from the Developer’s perspective seems to